ansonmez/rhacmgitopslab/README.md

 During the labs you will be deploying workloads on three OpenShift 4 clusters.

-One cluster will be Hub and other two cluster will be Spoke clusters.
+One cluster will be Hub and other three cluster will be Spoke clusters.

 We assume clusters are ready Red Hat ACM installed and you have access to clusters